Data-Driven Certification of Neural Networks with Random Input Noise: Numerical Experiments

 \subsection{Comparison to Output Set Estimation}

-In this example, we compare our proposed assessment method to an alternate approach.
+In this example, we compare our proposed method to an alternate approach.
 In the second approach, we first estimate the output set of the neural network using the scenario-based reachability analysis in \cite{devonport2020estimating}.
-We then use the resulting output set estimate to assess the robustness of the network.
+We then use the resulting output set estimate to assess robustness.
 Recall that our proposed scenario optimization \eqref{eq: scenario_problem} generalizes the reachability analysis of \cite{devonport2020estimating}.
 In addition to localizing the network outputs, our approach directly takes the goal of robustness certification into account, whereas the estimation technique of \cite{devonport2020estimating} does not.